gjacobs314/HackQ/README.md

 # Welcome to HackQ for Swift (MacOS)

 ## Features:
-- Gets questions directly from the HQ WebSocket
+- Gets questions directly from the HQ WebSocket, no need to do OCR
 - Solves them using a complex search method created by [Daniel Smith](https://github.com/DanielSmith1239/)
 - Clean, friendly, simple UI